cyxw/Arctree/docs/ArcTree Guide (v0.0.7.0).md

 After entering F awaking, do some F reset and then get _Memorize_ (F33), then set _Forgotten Memories_ (F42) as your priority.
 F42, F22 and F44 are the first bunch of beacons you could buy, then three color beacons at the corner.
 From now on the remaining processes of F awaking should be very easy.
 If you can't reset F layer at when you want, you could just wait for a while so that L layer won't reset that often.
 After you bought all 15 beacons not related to Red Dolls, you will be able to get e800 Drops and awake Forgotten layer.

 Awaking Forgotten layer will unlock 25 new _Hyper Beacons_, which related to K, G, LC and FL layers.
 Since your next goal is to get more memories, _Hyper Beacons_ related to K is what you want right now.
-After bought 3 to 5 _Hyper Beacons_, you should be able to get 4th Core and that's quite easy for you.
+After bought 3 to 5 _Hyper Beacons_, you should be able to get 4th Core and that's quite easy for you to awake Red layer.
 ### 12.3 Before 5th Core
 After awaking both R&F layers, remember to complete all Challenges again since they were reset.
 With the help of awaken Red layer, you could buy the outermost sixteen _Hyper Beacons_ easily.
 You will hit a building limit on 16, just as what you had met when you first play Forgotten layer.
 At this time Rc17 (_Hyper Forgotten_) will be unlocked to break this limit.
 It's like a lottery.
 You could complete it with the help of Isreal & China or just click again and again until it chooses _Memorize_ (F33) in normal Beacons.